trussworks/Engineering-Playbook/infrasec/ansible/README.md

 ## Overview

-Ansible is a configuration management tool that usually operates in a "masterless" fashion, using remote execution via ssh to implement configuration changes.
+Ansible is a configuration management tool that usually operates in a "headless" fashion, using remote execution via ssh to implement configuration changes.
 It is also not common for it to be used as a provisioner in Packer, a tool we use for building images for deployment in AWS and elsewhere.